tylerrubino/math-cs-solver-api/README.md

 - **Exponent Calculator**: Calculates the exponent of an input number, a, to the input exponent, n.
 - **Binomial Coefficient**: Calculates total number of choices/possibilities, given a set of size n, and a subset size of k, (n choose k).
 - **Euler Exponent Calculator**: Calculates eulers number (e) to the power of an input exponent, n.
+- **Derivative Calculator**: Calculates the first derivative of a given expression.

 ## Tech Stack